MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

 - Multi-Version Concurrency Control (MVCC)
   - ensures isolation with minimal locking
-    - isolation means that while transactions are changing data, other transactions see only a legal state of the database -- either as of the start of the txn that is changing stuff, or at the end after it commits, but not midway
+    - isolation means that while transactions are changing data, other transactions see only a legal state of the database---either as of the start of the txn that is changing stuff, or at the end after it commits, but not midway
   - readers can read without being blocked by writers, and vice versa
     - writers block each other